little-red-rover/little-red-rover/README.md

 ## Licenses

-* All software / firmware (contents of the `/SOFTWARE` folder) is licensed under GNU Lesser General Public License v2.1 or later.
+* Software / Firmware (contents of the `/SOFTWARE` folder)
+    * GNU Lesser General Public License v2.1 or later
-* All hardware (contents of the `/HARDWARE` folder) is licensed under CERN Open Hardware Licence Version 2 - Weakly Reciprocal.
+* Hardware (contents of the `/HARDWARE` folder + linked OnShape project)
+    * CERN Open Hardware Licence Version 2 - Weakly Reciprocal
-* All documentation (contents of the `/docs` folder) is lincensed under Creative Commons Zero v1.0 Universal.
+* Documentation (contents of the `/docs` folder)
+    * Creative Commons Zero v1.0 Universal

 If these terms don't fit your use case, please reach out at michael@michael-crum.com.